ibpsa2017/ibpsa2017.github.io/readme-epw.md

 The answer is simple: me and you.

 You have very fixed notions about what the numbers can do.
 You are stuck on the idea that the numbers for the weather in Albuquerque are stuck to a map of Arizona.
-You need to let the numbers for weather of a thousand cities to float freely in space.
+You need to let the numbers for the weather of a thousand cities to float freely in space.

-You nee to think like a cartoonist and let all manner of exaggeration happen.
+You need to think like a cartoonist and let all manner of exaggeration happen.

 And most of all you have to leave the simple world of paper where you can only view two or three variables at a time.
 You have to move into 3D viz - and let a [hundred variables bloom]( https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign ).